-- 4.1 The surveys confirmed, that water vole is present on all ditches in the Survey Area (as in the findings of the previous 2010 survey).
+- 4.1 The surveys confirmed that water vole was present on all ditches in the Survey Area (as in the findings of the previous 2010 survey).
 Given the lack of latrines recorded it was not possible to undertake a population size class estimate based on the guidance in Strachan et al. 2011.
-However, given the relatively low number of water vole field signs recorded, it is reasonable to conclude that a small population of water voles is present on the ditches surveyed. - 4.2 There was also field evidence to suggest that water voles are likely to be using Pond 2 for foraging, although it is not considered that water voles would be resident on the pond given its small size.
-No burrows or droppings were found to indicate permanent presence.
-It is more likely that occasional foraging activity occurs by the population present on the surrounding ditches.
-Pond 1 is also in close proximity to a ditch in which water vole field signs were found, and therefore may also be used on occasion by foraging water vole.
-Given the small size of the ponds, only a small number of water voles would be expected to be present in this habitat, and possibly only single individuals given that they are territorial. - 4.3 The desk study returned numerous records of water vole in the desk study area, and it appears that the species is widespread and common in the local area, including on Oldfleet Drain to the south of the Site (Atkins, 2018; Manning, 2016).
-Water vole is considered to be Endangered in Great Britain (Mathews, 2018), and the Lincolnshire BAP states that the county is considered a national stronghold for water vole; this is further evidenced by a recent study of the UK-wide distribution of this species (McGuire et al., 2014).
-Given the small size of the population within the Site, which is only a small part of the wider population in Lincolnshire, it is evaluated to be of District nature conservation value. - 4.4 Mitigation for water vole will be required where there are any direct impacts on habitats, including mitigation for the draining and infilling of Ponds 1 and 2 as these provide supplementary habitat for water voles within the Site.
+However, given the relatively low number of water vole field signs recorded, it is reasonable to conclude that a small population of water voles was present on the ditches surveyed. - 4.2 There was also field evidence to suggest that water voles were likely to be using Pond 2 for foraging, although it was not considered that water voles would be resident on the pond given its small size.
+No burrows or droppings were found to indicate permanent presence during the survey (or the subsequent ecological watching brief during pond infilling).
+It is more likely that occasional foraging activity occurred by the population present on the surrounding ditches.
+Pond 1 was also in close proximity to a ditch in which water vole field signs were found, and therefore may also have been used on occasion by foraging water vole.
+The ponds were infilled in 2019 under ecological supervision and no water voles were found during these works. - 4.3 The desk study returned numerous records of water vole in the desk study area, and it appears that the species is widespread and common in the local area, including on Oldfleet Drain to the south of the Site (Atkins, 2018; Manning, 2016).
+Water vole is considered to be endangered in Great Britain (Mathews, 2018), and the Lincolnshire BAP states that the county is considered a national stronghold for water vole; this is further evidenced by a recent study of the UK-wide distribution of this species (McGuire et al., 2014).
+Given the small size of the population within the Site, which is only a small part of the wider population in Lincolnshire, it is evaluated to be of District nature conservation value. - 4.4 Mitigation for water vole will be required where there are any direct impacts on habitats, and (as described above) was implemented in 2019 during the draining and infilling of Ponds 1 and 2.